 Q. How long can I use the revolving line of credit?

-A. The draw period of the loan is five (5) years.
+A. The draw period of the loan is ten (10) years.
 During this time, you can advance the available funds in your HELOC as needed.
-After five years, the outstanding balance converts to a five- or 10-year repayment plan.
-Contact one of our loan officers for more details.
+After ten years, the outstanding balance converts to a five- or 10-year repayment plan.
+Contact one of our financial service representatives for more details.

 Q. What will my payments be?